mperham/connection_pool/README.md

 end
 ```

-This will only modify the resource-get timeout for this particular
+This will only modify the timeout for this particular invocation.
-invocation.
 This is useful if you want to fail-fast on certain non-critical
 sections when a resource is not available, or conversely if you are comfortable blocking longer on a particular resource.